Ugochukwuodinaka/Historical-Stock-Price-of-10-Popular-Companies-Analysis/README.md

 2. Data Modelling
 3. Data Visualiziation
 4. Descriptive Analytics
+5.Analytical and Critical Thinking
-5. Critical Thinking and Problem Solving
+6. Problem Solving
-6. Communication and Reporting
+7. Communication and Reporting
 <br />

 ### Tools Used
 1. Power Query Editor
     - Was used to:
         1. Extract,
-        2. Transform, and
+        2. Cleaned
-        3. Load all the datasets for this analysis.
+        3. Transform  all the datasets for this analysis.

 2. Power BI (Was used to create reports and dashboard for this analysis)
     - The following Power BI Features were incorporated: